ZORALab/HestiaGO/README.md

 more wholesome tools alignments.
 Develop and learn advanced products easily with less worries about supply chain problems.

+> [!IMPORTANT]
+>
+> Due to ZORALab's cease of operations, this repository is no longer maintained
+> and is transferred to [Holloway's HestiaGO](https://github.com/ChewKeanHo/LIBS_HestiaGO)
+> for future development and maintenance.
+>
+> The repository is now archived.
+If you wish to use an updated and maintainable
+> versions, please use the repository linked above.
+>
+> Thank you for patronizing.

 Visit the official Website for its live deployment, documentations, getting started guides, and etc!